GustavoHenriqueMartins/Trabalho-Final-LIA/README.md

-## COMO CARREGAR O CÓDIGO NO ARDUINO IDE
+## Como carregar o código no ARDUINO IDE

 1.Abra a IDE do Arduino.